srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_11-introduction-to-azure-iot-edge.md

 1. On the **Storage account - blob, file, table, queue** blade, click **Create**.

-1. On the **Create storage account** blade, ensure that the Subscription dropdown is diplaying the subscription that you are using for this course.
+1. On the **Create storage account** blade, ensure that the Subscription dropdown is displaying the subscription that you are using for this course.

 1. In the **Resource group** dropdown, click **rg-az220**.